tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 This panel shows the results of the Extraction of Boolean spectra.

 Saving/Loading a VC
 ~~~~~~~~~~~~~~~~~~~

 The user does the same thing as in ACs to save or load VC.

-    See 5.5 *Saving/Loading an AC*.
+See :ref:`Saving/Loading an AC<saving_loading_an_ac>`.

 Using the Variations functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Variations functionality is a filter which comes between a VC and the final plot display.

 |image41|

 Figure 25: The "variations" attributes selection window

 The Variations window lists the VC attributes and their “variation”, which is defined as the difference between the min and max values in the VC’s date range.

 The user can then select attributes which variations that seem abnormal or interesting, and only plot those attributes.

 The Variations window is made of two different tables:

 -  The first one shows for every attribute its minimum and maximum values, and its variation.

 -  The second one gives every attribute and its balanced variation.

-    Select lines in the left table, and press “View Selected Attributes” to display the filtered plot.
+Select lines in the left table, and press :guilabel:`View Selected Attributes` to display the filtered plot.

 |image42|